 ITV 405 line VHF TV TRANSMITTERS

-Two stations were opened in 1961 to cover the most populous parts of North-East Scotland, one of medium power at Mounteagle to serve the Inverness area and another of high power at Durris to cover Aberdeenshire and as much of Angus as possible.
+Two stations were opened on 30 September 1961 to cover the most populous parts of North-East Scotland, one of medium power at Mounteagle to serve the Inverness area and another of high power at Durris to cover Aberdeenshire and as much of Angus as possible.

 For the Inverness area, a site was found at Mounteagle 730 ft above sea level, on the Black Isle, about eight miles north of Inverness and close to the BBC's Band I station at Rosemarkie.
 An 800 ft mast was used, and the maximum power of 50 kW was radiated in two directions, slightly east of north and east of south respectively.
 35 kW was radiated in the direction of Lossiemouth eastwards along the Morayshire coast.
 Only 10 kW was radiated to the west, over the uninhabited mountainous areas of Ross and Cromarty.